reshmabidikar/slate/source/includes/_payment.md

 no content
 ```

+**Request Body**

+A Payment object containing, at least, the `amount`.

 **Query Parameters**

 None.

 **Returns**

-Returns a payment object.
+If successful, returns a status code of 204 and an empty body.

 ### Record a chargeback [using external key]

+Creates a chargeback transaction for a specified payment

 **HTTP Request**